sbernauer/breakwater/README.md

           Text to display on the screen [default: "Pixelflut server (breakwater)"] --vnc-font <FONT>
           The font used to render the text on the screen.
 Should be a ttf file.
 If you use the default value a copy that ships with breakwater will be used - no need to download and provide the font [default: Arial.ttf]

+web sink options:
+      --web-listen-address <WEB_LISTEN_ADDRESSES>
+          Web server listen address to bind to (multiple can be specified) --web-chat-messages-per-minute <CHAT_MESSAGES_PER_MINUTE>
+          Maximum number of chat messages a single IP address may send per minute in the WebUI [default: 10]
 ```
 </details>